-Both federal subsistence and State of Alaska sport hunting are permitted in Wrangell-St. Elias National Preserve.
-State sport harvests are regulated by the Alaska Board of Game while federal subsistence harvests are regulated by the Federal Subsistence Board.
+Denali National Park has two areas designated as National Preserves.
+Both federal subsistence and State of Alaska hunting and trapping are permitted in the preserves.
+State harvests are regulated by State game laws passed by the Alaska Board of Game.
+Federal subsistence harvests are regulated by federal regulations passed by the Federal Subsistence Board.